InvestmentSystems/table-compositor/doc/source/basics.rst

 3. Create a `layout` of multiple `presentation models` (if we want more than one table rendered in same xlsx sheet or same html page)

-4. Call the `render_xlsx` or `render_html` functions on the respective writers, XLXSWriter or HTMLWriter
+4. Call the `render_xlsx` or `render_html` functions on the respective writers.
+For xlsx files either OpenPyxlCompositor(uses `openpyxl` library) or XlsxWriterCompositor(uses `xlsxwriter` library).
+For HTML use the `HTMLWriter`.

 A Quick Look at a Xlsx example
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We will start with a simple dataframe and render the dataframe as is to an xlsx file
+We will start with a simple dataframe and render the dataframe as-is to a xlsx file

 .. code-block:: python

     import pandas as pd
     from table_compositor.table_compositor import build_presentation_model
-    from table_compositior.xlsx_writer import XLSXWriter
+    from table_compositior.xlsx_writer import OpenPyxlCompositor
+    # Note: use XlsxWriterCompositor to use xlsxwriter library

     sample_df = pd.DataFrame(dict(a=[10, 20, 30, 40, 50], b=[0.1, 0.9,0.2, 0.6,0.3]), index=[1,2,3,4,5])

     # create a presentation model
+    # defaults to engine='openpyxl'.
+Needs to be set to 'xlsxwriter' to use `xlsxwriter` library instead.
     presentation_model = build_presentation_model(df=sample_df)

     # create a layout, which is usually a nested list of presentation models